 13. Bad soil quality

 Soil is a vital part of a healthy plant that can sometimes be overlooked.
-No matter what you may think, not all soil is made equal, and poor soil can cause the fiddle leaf fig to experience leaf curling and various other unpleasant symptoms.
+No matter what you may think, not all soil is made equal, and not growing your fiddle leaf fig in the best soil for its needs can cause your plant to experience leaf curling and various other unpleasant symptoms.

 If the plant is left to continue growing in the poor soil, it can show signs of stunted growth and even become susceptible to pest and disease problems.